internalfx/quickshot/README.md

 Executing `quickshot help` at any time will provide an overview of the available commands:

 ```
-  quickshot configure              Create a new configuration file in current directory
+  quickshot configure              Creates/Updates the configuration file in current directory
   quickshot download [filter]      Download theme files, optionally providing a filter
   quickshot upload [filter]        Upload theme files, optionally providing a filter
   quickshot watch                  Watch project folder and synchronize changes automatically